Dadangdut33/Speech-Translate/readme.md

 # Other

-Check out my other similar project called [Screen Translate](https://github.com/Dadangdut33/Speech-Translate/)
+Check out my other similar project called [Screen Translate](https://github.com/Dadangdut33/Screen-Translate/).
+This one is a screen translator / OCR tools made possible using tesseract.